 - Safe and durable; will last forever and never react with your food

-- Good quality brands heat evenly and hold heat moderately well (not like cast iron, but some are close)
+- Good quality brands heat evenly and hold heat well

 - Versatile: you can use it for any cooking task (though some other materials are better at some things, you can make stainless steel work for anything).

 - Good quality brands are more expensive than other types of cookware

 - Food can stick if you don't use the right cooking technique (but using the right technique is easy)